vikash-bhardwaj/ai-code-companion-documentation/README.md

 - Fixed a defect where inline code comments were not adding loading state if the comment was starting with line zero in the file
 - Updated the Splash screen with important inoformation
 - Updated the readme with feedback from users
+- Fixed a defect where Inline Comments prompts were not working when the file was huge

 ### [1.2.0]